The Secret World of Diamond Dealers, Seller & Broker

 Why you want to work with a Diamond Dealer?

-What questions should you ask and what answers should you receive to know you have the right diamond dealer!
+What questions should you ask to know you have the right diamond dealer!

 Are you a Diamond Dealer or Diamond Broker?